Jarren Duran Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 4.11 team ERA that ranks 13th among all league pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA across all league pitching staffs (4.12).

-- Blue Jays pitchers combine to surrender 42 total home runs at a clip of 1.4 per game (to rank 24th in baseball).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (42 total, 1.4 per game).

-- The Blue Jays will send Manoah (1-1) to make his seventh start of the season.
-He is 1-1 with a 4.88 ERA and 28 strikeouts in 31 1/3 innings pitched.
+- Gausman makes the start for the Blue Jays, his seventh of the season.
+He is 2-2 with a 2.33 ERA and 54 strikeouts through 38 2/3 innings pitched.

-- In his most recent time out on Friday against the Seattle Mariners, the right-hander tossed five innings, allowing two earned runs while surrendering six hits.
+- His last appearance came on Saturday against the Seattle Mariners, when the righty threw seven scoreless innings while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.